 Suzhou is an ancient city located in Southeast China, a region known as Jiangnan (江南Yangzi River Delta).
 Because of the rich water resource and temperate climate, Suzhou was wealthy due to its advancements in agriculture and the fishing industry.
 In the Sui dynasty (隋 581-618 AD), a big canal was constructed to connect the capital city Beijing with the commercial centre, Hangzhou, a large city in Jiangnan, where Suzhou was an important port.
 The new convenience of transportation significantly boosted economic and cultural development in Suzhou.
 By the 12th century, the cultural centre of China had moved to the Jiangnan area, and Suzhou became one of the best cities for culture and art.
 The number of its scholars who passed national examinations was the highest in the country, and therefore Suzhou was the hometown of a large number of scholar-bureaucrats, many of whom also retired to Suzhou.
+These are the dominant factors which facilitated the creation of garden culture in Suzhou.
 Besides, the Taihu Lake (太湖) just next to the city of

-28 Jan Stuart, 'Ming dynasty gardens reconstructed in words and images', Journal of Garden History, Vol. 10, No. 3 (1990), pp. 162-172
+&lt;sup>28 Jan Stuart, 'Ming dynasty gardens reconstructed in words and images', Journal of Garden History, Vol. 10, No. 3 (1990), pp. 162-172

-Suzhou provides a rich source of rocks, which are amongst the main features of gardens.29
+Suzhou provides a rich source of rocks, which are amongst the main features of gardens.

 Because of all these advantages, private garden making flourished from the Ming dynasty (1368-1644 AD).
-The local records of Suzhou state that in the Ming dynasty alone Suzhou had 271 famous gardens.30
+The local records of Suzhou state that in the Ming dynasty alone Suzhou had 271 famous gardens.

 The greatest achievements of the garden making of Suzhou were accomplished during the three centuries between the mid Ming Dynasty (1368-1644) and the early 19th century.
 Among various types of gardens, the residential gardens were especially well known in Suzhou, and are generally known as literati gardens or scholar gardens.
-31 (Figure 4.2)
+(Figure 4.2)